mhausenblas/eksphemeral/README.md

 Note that if no cluster spec is provided, [default](svc/default-cc.json) will be used along with first security group of the default VPC.

-Once the cluster is ready (and you've verified your email addresses) you should get a notification that looks something like the following:
+Once the cluster is ready and you've verified your email addresses you should get a notification that looks something like the following:

 ![EKSphemeral mail notification on cluster create](img/mail-notif-example.png)

-The same is true 5 minutes before the cluster shuts down.
+The same is true at least five minutes before the cluster shuts down.

 ### List clusters